tabcat/softphone/README.md

 # softphone
 a basic featured *phone* for you browser

+#### [live instance](http://sphone.hopto.org) (redirects to ipfs gateway)
+  - current version is a rough first draft with only a very basic messaging feature
+  - major issues using in chrome on iOS

 #### goals of this webapp:
   - end-to-end encrypted messaging and calling
   - served as static web documents and non-dependant on official infrastructure